 Engaging the Media

-Find out about workshop logistics and get on our calendar.
-Host a Workshop.
+Find out about event options, logistics and pricing on our Host a Workshop page.

 Testimonials & Evaluation

-Hear from past workshop participants about their experience at AAAS workshops.
-Testimonials & Evaluation
+Learn from past workshop participants about their experiences at AAAS workshops on our Testimonials & Evaluation page.